daycry/cronjob/README.md

 # CLI Commands

-Included in the package are several commands that can be ran from that CLI that provide that bit of emergency help you might need when something is going wrong with a cron job at 1am on a Saturday.
+Included in the package are several commands that can be ran from that CLI that provide that bit of emergency help you might need when something is going wrong with a cron job at a specific time.

 All commands are ran through CodeIgniter's `spark` cli tool:

     > php spark cronjob:list
     > php spark cronjob:run
     > php spark cronjob:run -testTime "2021-01-01 09:45:00"

+Or if you prefer, you can run one or more specific jobs by passing the names separated by commas

+    > php spark cronjob:run -only "foo-task,foo-task1"

 ## Available Commands